zilishen/documentation/content/nms/admin-guides/authentication/oidc/oidc-keycloak.md

 ### Create Roles in NGINX Management Suite

-NGINX Management Suite comes pre-configured with an administrator role called `admin`.
-Additional roles can be created as needed.

 {{< include "admin-guides/rbac/create-roles.md" >}}

 ### Create User Groups in NGINX Management Suite

-You can create user groups in NGINX Management Suite; for example, "nms-admins", "nms-users", and "nms-nap-users".
-These user groups will be mapped from Keycloak Realm Roles by name.

 {{< include "admin-guides/auth/create-user-groups.md" >}}